Spectral analysis of the truncated Hilbert transform with overlap: Accumulation points of the singular values of

 \section{Accumulation points of the singular values of $H_T$}

 The main result of this section is that $0$ and $1$ are accumulation points of the singular values of $H_T$.
 To find this, we first analyze the nullspace and range of $H_T$, which will also prove the ill-posedness of the inversion of $H_T$.
-First, we need to state the following \begin{lemma} If the Hilbert transform of a compactly supported $f \in \mathcal{L}^2(a,b)$ vanishes on an open interval $(c,d)$ disjoint from the object support, then $f=0$ on all of $\mathbb{R}$. \end{lemma} \begin{proof}[Sketch of proof] A similar statement (and proof) can be found in \cite{cour}.
-The main difference is that here we consider a more general class of functions $f$.
-By dominated convergence, $f \in L^1(a,b)$ implies that for any $z \in \Omega = \mathbb{C} \backslash ((-\infty,a) \cup (b, \infty))$, the function $g(z) = \int_{a}^b f(x)/(x-z) dx$ is differentiable in a neighborhood of $z$.
-Thus, $g$ is analytic on $\Omega$.
-The statement then follows in the same way as Lemma 2.1 in \cite{cour}. \end{proof} With this property of the Hilbert transform, we can obtain results on the nullspace and the range of $H_T$: \begin{proposition} The operator $H_T: \mathcal{L}^2(a_2,a_4) \rightarrow \mathcal{L}^2(a_1,a_3)$ has a trivial nullspace and dense range that is not all of $\mathcal{L}^2(a_1,a_3)$, i.e.
+First, we need to state the following \\ \begin{lemma} If the Hilbert transform of a compactly supported $f \in \mathcal{L}^2(a,b)$ vanishes on an open interval $(c,d)$ disjoint from the object support, then $f=0$ on all of $\mathbb{R}$. \end{lemma}